nes-b/AstSyns/README.md

-# Contribution of the Astrocytic Tau Pathology to Synapse Loss in PSP & CBD
+# Measuring Bipartite Synapse Density and the Synaptic Island

-Analysis of synaptic puncta in primary human brain tissue
+Analysis of synaptic puncta in primary human brain tissue.

 ## Getting Started